 After Gracelyn decided it would be an annual event, I asked her if she would like to do anything different next year.
 Gracelyn thought for a moment and then said, “Hmmmm, how about if we ask everyone to bring a dollar for kids in other countries?”
 The next year people brought even more than a dollar each.
 One thousand dollars was raised for kids in Syria, Somalia, and Iraq.

-“Grace Race 2017” is set for Sunday October 22nd at 4pm at Saint Bartholomew's church in Nashville Tennessee.
+“Grace Race 2019” is set for Sunday * May 5th at 5pm at Saint Bartholomew's church in Nashville Tennessee.
 Don't worry if you can't make it.
-You can make a donation to the work of the Grace Race any time of the year.
+You can still make a donation to the work of the Grace Race.
 Checks can be written to Outreach Inc. and are 100% tax deductible.
 The address for Outreach is 7015 Tartan Dr, Brentwood, TN 37027.
-You can also hit the donate button at the bottom of the page.
-This years contributions will support kids in Uganda with Love Does.
+You can also hit the DONATE BUTTON at the top of the page.
+This years contributions will support kids in Uganda with Love Does. lovedoes.org

 Team Williams hopes you are having a great year, and that you are “running your race with perseverance.”